dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/about-documentation.rst

 ---------------------------------------------------

 If you notice a piece of documentation that you know is incorrect or obsolete, DELETE IT.
 Yes, really!
-Even if you don't know what's supposed to be there, so deleting is the only thing you can do.
+Even if you don't know what's supposed to be there, and deleting is the only thing you can do.

 Don't be concerned about losing content ‒ wikis and wordpress are versioned,